Do you worry about making sure your dog stays hydrated? These six tips will help ensure your dog gets all the water that he or she needs.

 If your dog doesn’t drink much water, give them wet or frozen food and treats so they’re also getting fluid when they eat.
 You can also add water to the food they already eat, or make it a little more special by following one of the many recipes for dog friendly frozen treats available online.

 Don’t underestimate simple ice either.
 Many dogs love having ice as a treat, especially when it’s hot.
 In fact, my parents’ dog comes running when she hears someone dispensing from the ice maker!
 Ice can be a choking risk though, so be careful if your dog likes to chew rather than lick ice.

-If your dog is already showing signs of dehydration, give them unflavored pedialyte or a similar unflavored electrolyte drink to replenish both the lost fluids and electrolytes.
+If your dog is already showing signs of dehydration, give them Oralade or Lectate, or a similar electrolyte drink made specifically for dogs, to replenish both the lost fluids and electrolytes.
 If they won’t drink the electrolyte drink, try broth.

 It may sound counterintuitive, but letting your dog drink too much water too fast can prevent them from properly hydrating.